-Also, proper care should be taken while storing these beautiful gemstones.
-They should be stored separately and not with other stones to avoid the possibility of scratching.
+Also, proper care should take while storing these beautiful gemstones.
+They should store separately and not with other stones to avoid the possibility of scratching.

 You can either wrap tanzanite jewelry in a soft cloth or place it inside a fabric-lined box to keep it safe and secure for a long time.

 For cleaning the tanzanite stone, use mild soap and water.
 Once cleaned rinse the gemstone and wipe it using a soft cloth.
-Also, make sure that the stone isn’t exposed to harmful chemicals or acids.
+Also, make sure that the stone doesn’t expose to harmful chemicals or acids.

-It should not be cleaned using ultrasonic and steam cleaners, nor should the gemstone be exposed to extreme temperature.
+It should not clean using ultrasonic and steam cleaners, nor should the gemstone expose to extreme temperature.